artsy/scroll-frame/README.md

 ## Example

-Insert the scroll-frame-head script into your `<head>` tag across all views.
+Insert scroll-frame-head.js into your `<head>` tag across all views.

 ````html
 <html>